alexisdumon27/AgentBasedModellingBlockchain/README.md

 - matplotlib
 - mesa

-These can be installed on one's local machine or through any virtual environmen such as Conda.
+These can be installed on one's local machine or through any virtual environment such as Conda.

 ## How to run